stuffly/stuffly-to-gambit-converter/Readme.md

 **NOTE: The path to the Stuffly Folder must not end with backspace.**

-The converter will create the file called *Output.db* that can be imported into [Gambit Flashcards](https://play.google.com/store/apps/details?id=ru.ming13.gambit).
+The converter will create a file called *Output.db* that can be imported into the [Gambit Flashcards](https://play.google.com/store/apps/details?id=ru.ming13.gambit).

 ## Known Limitations
-Current version is 0.1.0 and thus very limited in functionality.
+Current version is 0.2.0 and thus very limited in functionality.
 Here are the main known limitations:

 - The Stuffly Folder must not contain two or more Stuffly Files with the same name.
 - All the Stuffly Files within the Stuffly Folder will be converted.
 It is not possible to convert specific Stuffly Files or to exclude certain files.